André Perraudin: February 1959 Pastoral letter

 They were perceived by part of the population as a declaration of war against the Tutsi power and, subsequently, as a form of moral justification for the first massacres of Tutsis that followed in the region of Kabgayi in November 1959.

 The letter marked a turning point in the history of Rwanda.
+At this stage of Rwandan history, the written debate on political issues was important like never before.
+His letter came after the Tutsi-supremacist "Statement of Views", the Hutu-supremacist "Bahutu Manifesto" and the Voici les details de l'histoire.
+All of these written materials were influential in Rwandan politics of the 1950s and after.